 The History of Wentworth Home

-Today we offer three levels of individualized care-independent, assisted and added care-in our beautifully renovated Victorian home.
+Today we offer assisted living and added care in our beautifully renovated Victorian home.
 We also offer respite care and short-term stays upon request.